Training sessions for operators

-Operators must be capable of accurately assessing the risks associated with their work and the work environment.
+Operators must be capable of accurately assessing the risks associated with their work and their work environment.

 What exactly is an operator?

-An ‘Operator’ certificate confirms that the holder is familiar with the risks involved in working on or in an Elia facility.
-Operators always work under the authority of a work leader.
+An operator is a person working on or near an Elia facility, under the supervision of a work leader.

-The basic information that operators must know depends on their profile.
-There are four types of operator.
-The distinction is based on the facility on which the operator will work.
+There are four types of certificate for operators.
+The certificate type is based on the place in which the operator will work.

 - GSIS operator